-If you are a Rubyist, this guide provides an overview of options for connecting to Neo4j.
-While this guide is not comprehensive it will introduce the different drivers and link to the relevant resources.
+This guide provides an overview of options for connecting to Neo4j using Ruby.
+It will introduce the different drivers and link to relevant resources.

 You should be familiar with graph database concepts and the property graph model.
 You should have installed Neo4j and made yourself familiar with our Cypher Query language.